Miscellaneous

 Forum name

-by Torrid- 1 follower
+by Torrid- 17 replies

 So now I feel like I've either confused everyone or made more sense to the people who are getting to know me.
 Do a lot of people have different names on here than their PSN ID other than G?
 Most seem to have just a shortened version of their ID.
 I'm thinking I may have set a record for name change after joining.